Prompt-Injection/skidmap/README.md

 git clone https://github.com/Prompt-Injection/skidmap.git && cd skidmap && sudo python3 skidmap.py
 ```

-**Disclaimer:** This tool was developed with the assistance of AI and is intended strictly for educational purposes.
+**Disclaimer:** This tool was developed with the assistance of AI and is intended strictly for educational purposes only!
 The author is not responsible for any misuse or illegal activities that may arise from using this tool.
 Happy Hacking!